 About Valvular Heart Disease

-The symptoms of valvular heart disease can vary depending on the type and severity of the condition.
-Common heart valve disease symptoms may include:
+The causes of valvular heart disease can vary and may include:

 -